 Check The Oil Level of Your Generator Regularly-

 Engine oil is essential to the efficiency and total lifespan of your standby generator.
 It will be quick if you check oil levels whenever you add fuel.
-You should add enough engine oil to maintain oil level to the ‘FULL Mark’ but no more.
-Change the oil after first 5 hours of initial use and every 1000 hours thereafter.
+You should add enough engine oil to maintain the oil level to the ‘FULL Mark’ but no more.
+Change the oil after the first 5 hours of initial use and every 1000 hours thereafter.
 But always check manufacturer instructions carefully for the exact type of oil your generator requires.
-Generator manufacturer always suggest best engine oil for their engine.
-Don’t forget to keep few extra quarts on hand for emergencies.
+Generator manufacturers always suggest the best engine oil for their engine.
+Don’t forget to keep a few extra quarts on hand for emergencies.

 You Should Inspect Your Generator Regularly-

-There are some most common parts you will need to chance over the period of time.
-Some serviceable parts such as the fuel filter, air filter and spark plug as recommended in manufacturer’s instructions need to change.
-Throughout the winter season you should run your generator at least once monthly for around 20 minutes.
-This run will burn all moisture in alternator, lubricate internal engine parts and recharge the battery.
+There are some most common parts you will need to change over the period of time.
+Some serviceable parts such as the fuel filter, air filter and spark plug as recommended in the manufacturer’s instructions need to change.
+Throughout the winter season, you should run your generator at least once monthly for around 20 minutes.
+This run will burn all moisture in the alternator, lubricate internal engine parts and recharge the battery.
 This easy and simple maintenance will ensure your generator up to the task when you need it most.

-It’s freezing cold out there and also holiday.
+It’s freezing cold out there and also a holiday.
 So, you should keep your neighbors and electrical workers safe with a transfer switch.
 It is s simple manual transfer switch for a portable generator.
-This switch will isolate generator power from outside utility lines power.
+This switch will isolate generator power from outside utility lines’ power.
 Transfer switch also keeps your generator and home appliances from becoming overloaded.
-It also prevents power back-feeding that can lead to fatal shocks to utility line and others down the grid.
-Because, you really don’t want to mass with utility line.
+It also prevents power back-feeding that can lead to fatal shocks to utility lines and others down the grid.
+Because you really don’t want to mass with the utility line.

 Smart and Safe Operation-

-Now if you find this post helpful then please share with friend and let them know some tips from it.
+Now if you find this post helpful then please share with friends and let them know some tips from it.
 Thanks!